deepsm007/tools/rh-pre-commit/README.md

 **Warning:** If you are using `rh-multi-pre-commit`, make sure you trust the pre-commit hooks defined in a project's `.pre-commit-config.yaml` before making a commit.
-It will run them during a commit.
+It will run them during if `rh-pre-commit.enableLocalConfig` is set to `true`.

 If you often contribute to untrusted projects and/or don't want to use the `rh-multi-pre-commit` manager, any of the Getting Started steps that reference `rh-multi-pre-commit` should also work with `rh-pre-commit`.
 You can also switch between the two by running the install steps again, using the one you want to enable.

-There are plans to provide an option for telling `rh-multi-pre-commit` to use global config only, project-config only, or both project and local config.
-(More details will come when the feature's released).

 ## Usage